Samir-Kesare/OpsTree-Ansible/roles/elasticsearch/README.md

 ### tasks file (main.yml)

-This playbook automates the setup process, ensuring a smooth installation and configuration of Prometheus on the target system.
+This playbook automates the setup process, ensuring a smooth installation and configuration of Elasticsearch on the target system.

 <details>
 <summary> Click here to see main.yml file</summary>